What are your mortgage options when moving home?

 Speak to a broker

-A broker will assess your options: porting, remortgaging, additional borrowing, or a combination.
-They’ll calculate your total budget for the next property.
+A broker will weigh up your options, whether that is porting, remortgaging, additional borrowing, or a mix of them, and work out your total budget for the next property.

 - 04